Waaguy69/FNF-Android-Porting/README.md

 ```haxe
 SUtil.check();
 ```

-This will check for android storage permisions and the assets/mods directories
+This will check for android storage permisions and the `assets` or `mods` directories

 10. On Crash Application Alert